Gore9907/PaintApp/README.md

 🎨 JavaFX Drawing App

-A simple JavaFX-based drawing application using the Strategy design pattern.
+A simple JavaFX-based drawing application using design patterns.
 Built for learning and exploration, this app allows users to draw shapes like circles, rectangles, squiggles, and more using an intuitive icon-based interface.

 ---